deeplearning4j/deeplearning4j/eigenvector.md

 By drawing lines along the axes of greatest variance, you explain the most informational entropy in the data; that is, you account for the greatest possible share of the spread in your data with the minimum number of factors.

-It may help to think of each component as a cause, where the first principal component might be height; the second gender; the third nationality (implying nations' differing healthcare systems), each occupying its own dimension in relation to height.
+It may help to think of each component as a cause in the Dutch basketball player example above, with the first principal component being age; the second gender; the third nationality (implying nations' differing healthcare systems), and each of those occupying its own dimension in relation to height.
+Each acts on height to different degrees.

 (*to be continued...*)